Cheltenham Festival 2026: Dates, Race Schedule, Gold Cup & Favourites Guide

 What “four days” means for planning your viewing

-• Tuesday sets the tone: emotion, big crowds and early championship statements.
+• Tuesday set the tone: emotion, big crowds and early championship statements.

 • Thursday often feels like the rivalry peak: Irish raiders, noise and momentum swings.

-• Friday is the climax: everything builds to the Gold Cup.
+• Friday is the climax: everything builds to the Gold Cup at 4:00pm.

 Daily race schedule (day-by-day)